Sauvie Island Center

 Bottom Line for Portland

-On a typical day, if you visit our teaching garden located on Topaz Farm, you might find 2nd graders from James John Elementary harvesting goji berries from the first foods section of our Grow Lunch Garden, 5th graders from Harrison Park School tasting - and dissecting - edible flowers, or Rigler Elementary kindergartners planting garlic.
+On a typical day, if you visit our teaching garden located on Topaz Farm, you might find 2nd graders from James John Elementary harvesting goji berries from the food forest section of our Grow Lunch Garden, 5th graders from Harrison Park School tasting - and dissecting - edible flowers, or Rigler Elementary kindergartners planting garlic.
 Since our founding in 2005, we have helped more than 20,000 children learn about the science behind how our foods grows while developing positive attitudes towards fresh, locally-grown vegetables.
 Together, we are growing healthier children and more resilient communities.

 Quote